Poisoning Online Learning Filters: DDoS Attacks and Countermeasures: Evaluation

 \subsection{Mimic Attacks}

-Next, we generate fluctuating DDoS attack traffic based on both the \textit{CICIDS2017} and \textit{CAIDA07} datasets, to perform a detailed evaluation of the online learning filtering methods on these attacks.
+Next, we generate fluctuating DDoS attack traffic based on both the \textit{CICIDS2017} and \textit{CAIDA07} datasets to perform a detailed evaluation of the online learning filtering methods on these attacks.
 First, we select the feature to mimic and use as a control vector to influence the generative process.
 After selecting the appropriate feature, we specify the distributions for shifting the attack requests, and generate fluctuating traffic to attack the online filtering methods.

-\textbf{Feature Analysis.} In order to select a feature for the appropriate condition as a control vector, we perform an analysis of the features in the normal traffic.
-We found that the distributions of the features of the normal traffic are highly skewed.
+\textbf{Feature Analysis.} In order to select a feature for the appropriate condition as a control vector, we perform an analysis of the features in the various datasets.
+We found that the distributions of the features of the traffic are highly skewed.
 This skewness is because a large majority of the traffic is concentrated at a few top features, such as the most common IP flags, TCP lengths, and window sizes.

-For example, using the \texttt{Request Len} feature, as an illustration, it can be seen in Table~\ref{tab:featureanalysis} that the traffic is concentrated in the top few lengths of the feature.
-In the \textit{CAIDA07} dataset, the top three request lengths (60, 52, 1500) make up 91\% of the normal traffic, with the top length (60) accounting for 81\% of the traffic alone.
-As for the \textit{LOIC} dataset, the top three request lengths (60, 66, 1514) make up 60\% of the normal traffic; the top three features (60, 1514, 2974) of the \textit{HULK} dataset make up 80\% of the total normal traffic.
+For example, using the \texttt{Request Len} feature as an illustration, it can be seen in Table~\ref{tab:featureanalysis} that the traffic is concentrated in the top few lengths of the feature.
+In the \textit{CAIDA07} dataset, the top three request lengths (60, 52, 1500) make up 91\% of the traffic, with the top length (60) accounting for 81\% of the traffic alone.
+As for the \textit{LOIC} dataset, the top three request lengths (60, 66, 1514) make up 60\% of the traffic; the top three features (60, 1514, 2974) of the \textit{HULK} dataset make up 80\% of the total traffic.